 - Grieben are the onions and apples with the spices.
 Stir frequently.

-- When everything is liquid let it simmer for a bit, and when the apples and onions are slightly brown fill it in a ceramic form (in Germany you can find special pots called Schmalztopf for the Griebenschmalz).
+- When everything is liquid let it simmer for a bit, and when the apples and onions are slightly brown fill it in a ceramic form.

 Don't move the form before the lard is really firm; that can take up to 2 days.